How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 The value you deliver to the audience

-The 10x ROI principle applies to speaking as directly as it applies to coaching.
-If a single idea from your 45-minute keynote generates £5,000 in value for just one attendee, the maths on a £3,000 speaker fee is straightforward.
-If your talk on pricing confidence helps 50 business owners raise their rates by £200 per client per month, the event organiser is looking at extraordinary ROI on your fee.
-The speaker who can articulate this framing commands a higher fee not because they are more experienced but because they have connected their expertise to a tangible outcome.
-That is the foundation of value-based pricing applied to a speaking context.
+The 10x ROI principle applies to speaking as directly as to coaching.
+If a single idea from your 45-minute keynote generates £5,000 for one attendee, the maths on a £3,000 fee is straightforward.
+The speaker who can articulate that framing commands more, because they have tied expertise to a tangible outcome.
+That is value-based pricing applied to a stage.

 Your positioning and credentials

 Specific, named credentials command specific, named fees.
 Being "a business coach" is not a position.
 Being "the author of Fearless Pricing who has worked with over 250 businesses to raise their prices" is.
-The more specific your positioning, the higher the fee the market will accept without blinking.
+Buyers then ask to see the evidence, not the claim: a short showreel, three named testimonials from event organisers, and outcome data from a past event.

 This is where productising your speaking offer matters.
-A keynote titled "How to Double Your Income Without Doubling Your Clients" is a product.
-It has a name, a promised outcome, a delivery format, and a fixed fee.
-"A talk about business" is not a product.
-Nobody pays £5,000 for vagueness.
-Treat your keynote like a hero product and price it accordingly.
+A keynote titled "How to Double Your Income Without Doubling Your Clients" is a product: a name, an outcome, a format, and a fixed fee.
+"A talk about business" is not, and nobody pays £5,000 for vagueness.
+Treat your keynote like a hero product.

 The event type and audience